 Reform the disability insurance system system so that employers have more incentive to prevent illness and early retirement.
 This is among the recommendations proposed by economists Johannes Hagen and Hannes Malmberg in a new SNS report.
+In 2022, the researchers have developed the report into an article in the academic journal Social Policy & Administration.

 Surveys from the Swedish Work Environment Authority show that 16 percent of employees are worried that their job in the long-term will bring health risks.
 For those between the ages of 50-64, 11 percent believe they will not work until the age of 65.
 The figures are highest for women in the municipal sector, where 24% see long-term health risks, and 15% don’t see themselves working after 65.